Intervue/Data-structures-algorithms-for-interviews/README.md

 - Store as many things as required to solve the algo in hash table as it is a structure
 - It is always good to free memory assigned to hashTable after the end of the program
 - Sometimes hashtable value can be decremented and not incremented to solve an algo for eg. finding anagram
+- Excel column number and name relation has to do with the number system.
+In case of excel the number system base is 26.
+Therefore numbers are from 1-26.
+Just that numbers in this case start from 1 and not from zero as compared to other bases for eg 2 which has 0 and 1 and so on.
+Therefore given a number we can keep dividing it by 26 until we receive a number which is less than 26 as remainder.
+Then we take the remainder and quotient from bottom to top and assign them alphabets corresponding to their values.

 # Topic0: Programming Questions